 WEAR YELLOW!
 Today is in honor of our amazing allies!
-Show the best part of being an ally by coming to our booth in the Jo Young Switzer Center Entrance and checking out our Post-it secret board!
-Tonight is also our regular United Sexualities meeting night!
-Come by to customize a T-shirt that you can wear to the Candlelight Vigil on Thursday!
+Show the best part of being an ally by coming to our booth in the Jo Young Switzer Center Entrance and fill out an "I Support..." nametag!

 Thursday: "All-Love Day!"

 WEAR GREEN!
 Today is in honor of our bisexual, pansexual, and asexual community!
-To particpate, stop by the Jo Young Switzer Center entrance and take a group photo with your friends!
+To particpate, stop by the Jo Young Switzer Center entrance for free hugs and a surprise!
 Additionally, in honor of

 of lesbian, gay, bisexual, transgender, and ally community.
 The vigil is held in

 support of LGBT people who feel unable to take their next steps out of the

 WEAR BLUE!
 Come to Academic Center room 101 at 8 p.m. for a movie!